Late-Night Desserts Singapore: 10 Best Supper Sweet Treats (2026)

 A bowl of warm green bean soup at midnight is the edible equivalent of a weighted blanket.
 This traditional Cantonese dessert is gentle on the stomach, naturally sweet (especially when made with rock sugar), and requires nothing more than reheating if you have a batch in the fridge or freezer.

-Green bean soup is also one of the healthier supper options -- mung beans are high in protein and fibre, and the dessert is naturally vegan and gluten-free.
-Ah Ma Kitchen's green bean soup is made in small batches using traditional recipes, available for delivery and freezer storage.
+Green bean soup is also one of the healthier supper options -- mung beans are high in protein and fibre, and the dessert is naturally vegan and gluten-free (read more about the health benefits of green bean soup).
+Ah Ma QQ Bowl's green bean soup is made in small batches using traditional recipes, available for delivery and freezer storage.

 Best for: When you want comfort without heaviness.